 Finally, who do you have tonight?
 Do the Bulls get it back together after dropping a big one to the Hawks on Saturday or do the Pistons finally win for the first time since 2008 against the Bulls?

 The Chicago Bulls are in recovery, but I still believe the Detroit Pistons have a lot of work to do before they can contend with such a big-time franchise like what Chicago Bulls have grown to be, again.
 Their starting players need to be consistent all at once and this is a concept that Coach Frank has yet to be able to pull out of any of the men in a Detroit Pistons uniform.

 In order for the Pistons to defeat the Bulls, they would need to first get Knight to drive a lot more than he did against the New York Knicks.
 He is a really good pull-up shooter and also great at catching his defender off balance therefore driving the lane and drawing the contact.
 Knight seems to get a little trigger-happy behind the three-point line and that habit must be tamed immediately in a season where every little game counts.

 Finishing around the rim is another thing that the Pistons have been struggling to do lately.
 The Bulls are a pretty decent team in transition, especially with Derrick Rose pushing the pace, and missed finishes at the basket could result in easy baskets on the other end of the court.
 I have the Chicago Bulls taking this game by at least ten.

-Topics: Gameday Preview
+Tags: Gameday Preview